 - Central incisor – 6 to 8 months

-As a parent with a teething baby, you might have received a few tips from doctors, friends and internet on how to handle such a child.
+As a parent with a teething baby, you might have received a few tips from doctors, friends, and the internet on how to handle such a child.
 However, some tips may work while others may not!
 Some tips may harm your child.
 So, what are the remedies for teeth eruption?
-Massaging the mouth area with your finger or teething toys can help relieve the discomfort as wee as the pain.
-Another remedy is the use of chilled washcloth or cold drinks.
-Cold drink or a chilled washcloth helps to numb the gum tissues creating a sense of comfort.
-You should supervise your child when they are eating to make sure they don’t take large piece of food that can choke them or pressure the gum.
+Massaging the mouth area with your finger or teething toys can help relieve the discomfort as well as the pain.
+Another remedy is the use of chilled washcloths or cold drinks.
+A cold drink or a chilled washcloth helps to numb the gum tissues creating a sense of comfort.
+You should supervise your child when they are eating to make sure they don’t take a large pieces of food that can choke them or pressure the gum.

-As soon as the teeth start erupting, the child is exposed to dental decay, cavities and gum diseases.
-Thus, you should help maintain a proper oral hygiene.
-Visit dentist when the first tooth appears and he will guide you on how to brush the child teeth.
-Use an infant training toothbrush or soft-bristled toothbrush for babies and warm water to brush your child teeth gently.
-You can also use a clean washcloth to clean the baby mouth!
+As soon as the teeth start erupting, the child is exposed to dental decay, cavities, and gum diseases.
+Thus, you should help maintain proper oral hygiene.
+Visit the dentist’s office near me when the first tooth appears and he will guide you on how to brush the child teeth.
+Use an infant training toothbrush or soft-bristled toothbrush for babies and warm water to brush your child’s teeth gently.
+You can also use a clean washcloth to clean the baby’s mouth!

 What are the symptoms of teeth eruption?